revtel/react-native-nfc-manager/README.md

     })
 ```

+### stop()
+Terminates the module.
+This will remove the onSessionClosedIOS listener that is attached in the `start` function.

 ### isEnabled() [Android only]
 Check if the NFC is enabled.
 Returned `Promise` resolved to a boolean value to indicate whether NFC is enabled.